opicron/mainwp-cli-extension/README.md

     The id (or ids, comma separated) of the child sites that need to be synced.

   [--all]
-    If set, all child sites will be synced.   *
+    If set, non-mainwp actions from all child sites will be removed

 ## EXAMPLES
     wp mainwp delete_action 2,5